Developing an Income Statement

 The Income Statement

 The income statement shows whether the farm operation returns a profit or a loss to unpaid labor, management, and equity.
 Profitability is defined as the extent to which an entity generates revenue over and above expenses with the available assets.
-Assets include land, capital, labor and management.
+Assets are items of value owned by the business plus items owed to the business.
 Information from the income statement is also used to evaluate repayment capacity, capital investment potential, and financial efficiency (see OSU Extension Fact Sheet AGEC-790, Evaluating Financial Performance and Position).

 This OSU Fact Sheet explains how to prepare the income statement.
 Information, like that found in balance sheets and a cash flow statement, is required to develop the income statement.2 The cash flow statement should cover the same accounting period as the income statement.
 Balance sheets are required for the beginning and ending of the accounting period.